 A popular student organization, PRISM members seek to break down social boundaries by creating a familial environment for interaction with people of different cultures, in a comfortable space.
 Together, they explore social issues, investigate resources and opportunities, and discuss ways to better educate themselves and share their experiences.

 Loomis Chaffee's Gender-Sexuality Alliance, SPECTRUM, is committed to making the Island a safer place for people of all genders and sexual and romantic orientations.
-SPECTRUM represents LGBTQ+ students and faculty of all backgrounds everywhere on campus, whether it be at a clubs fair, a Freshman Seminar class, or at bimonthly Safe Spaces.
-SPECTRUM focuses on supporting LGBTQ+ members of the Loomis community in addition to facilitating educational discussions and workshops to help allies and allies-to-be understand LGBTQ+ issues.
+SPECTRUM represents LGBTQ+ students and faculty of all backgrounds everywhere on campus.
+SPECTRUM focuses on supporting LGBTQ+ members of our community in addition to facilitating educational discussions and workshops to help allies and allies-to-be understand LGBTQ+ issues.

 Jewish Student Union (JSU)